 The Polkadot framework contains Substrate’s highly effective tool that simplifies constructing a blockchain from scratch.
 It should assist teams in building the blockchain they desire and has protocol connection points that attach to the relay chain’s features.

-This has two major advantages: First, it helps teams to focus less on developing the infrastructure for yet another blockchain project.
-Second, more on the added value of their own business.
-It also provides teams with brilliant ideas without the knowledge required to construct a network from scratch and access the blockchain world.
-This sort of dual-enabling technology is potent and has been identified as one of the primary reasons teams are using Polkadot for their projects.
+This has two major advantages: first, it helps teams focus less on developing the infrastructure for yet another blockchain project and more on the added value of their own business.
+Second, it provides teams with brilliant ideas without the knowledge required to construct a network from scratch and access the blockchain world.

 Security and speed: host platform

 Once blockchain projects, known as parachains (since Polkadot processes transactions from all chains in parallel), are on the relay chain and operational, they may make use of Polkadot’s established security and scalable transaction speeds.
-Not having to construct their top-tier security with comprehensive audits and avoiding the exorbitant gas prices of other networks enables teams to devote more time and resources to the chain’s core value.

-Connecting the world: bridges
+Connecting the world: Bridges

-The parachain architecture of Polkadot network is the source of the data.
+The parachain architecture of the Polkadot network is the source of the data.
 Polkadot is, by design, a relay between the parachains on its network.
-However, it also features bridges to the Ethereum and Bitcoin networks, allowing parachains to access and interact with a broad network of systems without selecting the network with the greatest connections.
-Polkadot is not in a winner-take-all rivalry with top networks like Ethereum, but instead competes for users while cooperating and giving value to both sides.
+However, it also features bridges to Ethereum and other networks, allowing parachains to access and interact with a broad network of systems without selecting the network with the greatest connections.

 On-chain upgrades